LamarElimbo/BBUKEvictionPredictor/README.md

 Sentiment Analyzer Versions
 - I first tried using the nltk sentiment analyzer to categorize the tweets however this led to a lot of false negatives
 - I then used a rule-based sentiment analyzer, which draws upon precategorized lists of positive and negative words.
 This turned out to be a lot more reliable.

+To Dos
+- Use statistical methods to determine the algorithm's accuracy and precision
+- Update sentiment analyzer to accomodate for negation